Cactusolo/IESHTSTE/README.md

   _**Note:** You only need these scripts when your raxml-ng jobs failed._

-**Visualization of Gene Tree Conflict With Pie Charts**
+#### Visualization of Gene Tree Conflict With Pie Charts

-11. Please step to [my website](https://www.sunmiao.name/post/phypartspiecharts/) for instructions of making a Phyparts Piecharts
+#### 10. Please step to [my website](https://www.sunmiao.name/post/phypartspiecharts/) for instructions of making a Phyparts Piecharts

-_If you run this on your own, you need have Python3, ETE3, and (X server)[https://kovyrin.net/2007/10/01/how-to-run-gui-programs-on-a-server-without-any-monitor/] installed._
+_If you run this on your own, you need have Python3, ETE3, and [X server](https://kovyrin.net/2007/10/01/how-to-run-gui-programs-on-a-server-without-any-monitor/) installed._

 <center>